JRW-lab/JRW-lab.github.io/_posts/2025-07-22-modular-simulator.markdown

 With the initial simualtion profile set up, the results can now be iteratively simulated given the parameters we have defined.

 ### Simulation Loop

+The simulation profile has now defined the parametric sweep range and the configurations to be tested, and in doing so we can simply loop through each of these settings for however many iterations are needed to fully render a result.
+An example of this loop can be seen below, where I have previously attempted to load all results for this experiment, saving the number of iterations for each in the matrix "prior_frames".

 ```matlab
 for iter = 1:num_iters